All TopicsNewsCultureJapanese Snacks & CandyFood & DrinkTravelEntertainmentMember Spotlight

 Just look at the different types of ramen: Hakata ramen, Kyushu ramen, Yokohama ramen, and especially Hokkaido ramen.
 Each type requires meticulous preparation and as a result, specific methods on how to eat it developed.

-Most importantly, there is really no single method for how to eat noodles.
+Most importantly, there is no single method for eating noodles.
 In particular, for the whole ramen experience, some claim that you should drink a glass of water before eating to prepare the stomach for the ramen.
-However, others claim that one should avoid drinking water because it suppresses the taste buds and therefore weakens the ramen experience.
+However, others claim that one should avoid drinking water because it suppresses the taste buds and weakens the ramen experience.

 The same problem applies to slurping.
-Some people believe that the meal should be eaten and slurped slowly so that the flavors are savored while others believe that ramen should be consumed rapidly to be properly appreciated.
+Some people believe that the meal should be eaten and slurped slowly to savor the flavors, while others believe that ramen should be consumed rapidly to be properly appreciated.
 Fast or slow, however, they still slurp!

 How to Slurp Noodles